 Washington County Pheasants Forever Chapter has a small group of active members that meet monthly with the goal of advancing the legacy of Pheasants Forever.
 We do this by supporting our communities, our county, our state, and of course pheasant habitat through volunteerism and financial support.
-Our financial support is only possible because of the generous donations we receive through fund raising events held throughout the year, of which our annual banquet is the largest.
+Our financial support is only possible because of the generous donations we receive through fundraising events held throughout the year, one of which is our annual banquet.

 Our Chapter Mission